 A key focus has been the recruitment of a new ALA executive director.
 I served as an Executive Board representative on the search committee.
 The committee, working closely with a search firm and with the ALA director of human resources, reviewed applications, interviewed candidates over two rounds, but decided not to recommend finalists to the Executive Board.
 The Executive Board recommended to the ALA Council a change in the educational requirements for the position to a preferred MLS.
 This change was approved by an electronic vote of Council.
-A member petition secured the required number of signatures, and the question of the educational requirements was on the spring membership ballot.
-The majority of those voting supported the required MLS, but an insufficient number of votes were cast to overturn the Council vote.
-The Executive Board has appointed Mary Ghikas as executive director through midwinter 2020.
+A member petition secured the required number of signatures, and the question of the educational requirements will be on the spring membership ballot.
+The Executive Board has appointed Mary Ghikas as executive director through Midwinter 2020.
 This will allow several key association initiatives to proceed under her leadership.
 The Executive Board will be reviewing the membership of the search committee, the work with the search firm, and the job announcement.
-The plan is to relaunch the search after midwinter 2019 with the goal to bring finalist candidates to the Executive Board at its fall 2019 meeting.
+The plan is to relaunch the search after Midwinter 2019 with the goal to bring finalist candidates to the Executive Board at its fall 2019 meeting.

 Another pressing priority has been federal funding for libraries, and numerous information policy areas of importance to libraries and their users.
-The fight for full funding for IMLS, Grants to States, and the Innovative Approaches to Literacy program, thanks to the work of the Washington Office staff, and grassroots efforts by library advocates across the country continues to sustain these important areas of support, and we saw an increase in funding for FY18.
+The fight for full funding for IMLS, Grants to States, and the Innovative Approaches to Literacy program, thanks to the work of the Washington Office staff, and grassroots efforts by library advocates across the country continues to sustain these important areas of support.
 But vigilance will be essential as the federal budget process proceeds.
 We are also monitoring IMLS reauthorization.
-Federal funding for libraries has been cut from the administration's FY19 budget proposal, and we are hard at work to get it restored.
-Other policy areas that will require ongoing attention: the E-Rate program and its support for network access in library and schools; the future of network neutrality and other telecommunications policies; the future of Title 44 and the Federal Depository Library Program, government publishing and the preservation of government information; proposed changes in section 108 of the U.S Copyright Law, the specific exceptions and limitations to copyright that support the work of libraries, archives and their users; the continuing debate on the proposed move of the appointment power for the Register of Copyrights away from the Librarian of Congress; concerns about new rules issues by the Department of Homeland Security under the Privacy Act of 1974 and the plans to monitor and collect social media information from immigrants to the U.S.; the repeal of privacy rules by the FCC requiring ISPs to protect customer data; the proposed Electronic Communications Privacy Act; the role of libraries in the 2020 census.
+We are preparing for federal funding for libraries to be cut from the administration's FY19 budget proposal.
+Other policy areas that will require ongoing attention: the E-Rate program and its support for network access in library and schools; the future of network neutrality and other telecommunications policies; the future of Title 44 and the Federal Depository Library Program, government publishing and the preservation of government information; proposed changes in section 108 of the U.S Copyright Law, the specific exceptions and limitations to copyright that support the work of libraries, archives and their users; the continuing debate on the proposed move of the appointment power for the Register of Copyrights away from the Librarian of Congress; concerns about new rules issues by the Department of Homeland Security under the Privacy Act of 1974 and the plans to monitor and collect social media information from immigrants to the U.S.; the repeal of privacy rules by the FCC requiring ISPs to protect customer data; the proposed Electronic Communications Privacy Act.
 There are many other areas of importance to libraries: research and education funding, open access to federally funded research, funding for the National Endowments of the Humanities and the Arts, civil rights, immigration, and workforce planning, and so on.